Writing Challenges

 The starting point would be to find out why your kiddo hates writing.
 Does she not have the fine motor skills to form letters easily and properly yet?
 Does she struggle to sit still (a kinesthetic learner)?
 Are the assignments/workbook pages more difficult than are appropriate?
 Are you learning too many things at once (letter formation, sentence structure, parts of speech, spelling, grammar, etc.)?
 Once you can evaluate why your child dislikes writing so much, you will likely have a clearer path forward to make writing less distasteful for her.

-“What would you recommend for a kindergartener who is struggling with writing?”
+“What would you recommend for a kindergartener struggling with writing?”

 “Do you have any products or tips to help kinesthetic learners with writing?”

-Depending on your child's age, you may find some strategies to be more helpful than others.
+Depending on your child's age, you may find some strategies more helpful than others.

-If you have a younger child who is learning to write, using sand or chalk or just tracing with their fingers can be a fun way to use those kinesthetic tendencies.
-At a young age (4-10 or so), reading broadly and comprehending what they read is going to be a valuable skill for heading into writing in middle school, so don't worry about forcing writing extensively until your child is older.
+If you have a younger child learning to write, using sand or chalk or just tracing with their fingers can be a fun way to use those kinesthetic tendencies.
+At a young age (4-10 or so), reading broadly and comprehending what they read will be a valuable skill for heading into writing in middle school, so don't worry about forcing writing extensively until your child is older.

 If your child is older and already knows how to write but hates doing it, you can use a few different strategies.
 Focus on one goal at a time; for example, if you're just trying to get your child to write something, then don't critique their spelling and grammar.
 If their science or history requires a lot of written answers, let them answer the questions verbally or take dictation from them; that way, when they must write for their language arts or English, they will have the words to do so.
 In the same way, if you're working on plots or even essay organization, taking dictation is a great idea!
 That way, your child can think about the lesson without agonizing over writing down their response.
 Also, expressing how writing is used universally as an adult is also an important message to get across--if your kiddo has the chance to talk to adults about their jobs, help them see how every adult utilizes writing for their work.